 Along with the overriding issue of public safety we will continue to strive to provide excellent police service for the Town of Franklin.
-Areas of concern are always school safety, elderly citizens, traffic issues, alcohol and drug abuse.
+As stated areas of concern are always school safety, elderly citizens, traffic issues, alcohol and drug abuse.
 Our Community Service Division targets these issues that consistently increase every year.
-We will continue to strive to keep officers in our schools to help continue a proactive approach to problems and issues as they arise.
+We will continue to keep officers in our schools to help continue a proactive approach to problems and issues as they arise.
 We will seek grant monies that enable us to set out special enforcement patrols to address traffic issues such as speeders and drunk driving.
 We will run alcohol education programs and "sting" operations to curb underage and teenage alcohol abuse.
-We have updated our technological base with an automated shift scheduling system, computer based maintenance and storing of our department Policies, Procedures, Rules and Regulations and an automated bar code reader for better accounting of our evidence property.
-We enjoy a Part-time Parking Control position to attend to and remedy our parking control issues in the Downtown Business District.